 Research by Harvard has demonstrated the link between stress and overeating.

-When you are stressed your body naturally wants food with lots of fat, protein and calories.
+When stressed, your body naturally wants food with lots of fat, protein, and calories.

 Sound familiar?
 That’s right.
 Peanut butter has all of these and thus is a prime food for when you’re stressed.